-- Support your staff to join the network of volunteer digital champions offering support across Cambridge, particularly in our less affluent wards, to anybody wishing to improve their knowledge and confidence.
+- Support your staff to join the network of volunteer digital champions offering support across Cambridge, particularly in our less affluent wards, to anybody who wishes to improve their knowledge and confidence.
 Read our Digital Inclusion Directory for more information.
 Digital champions don’t have to be experts.
 Training and support are available for any of your staff who may have an hour or two to spare.
 Contact Cambridge Online to find out more.

 - Provide expert digital support to local charities and community groups.
 This could include web design, marketing or using social media.
 If your business has these skills and wants to help, contact the Cambridge Council for Voluntary Service.